Researchers respond to the National Maternity and Neonatal Investigation report

 The Centre for Maternal and Child Health Research carries out high quality research to improve the health and care of women, children, families and communities.
 The Centre provides an environment for the multi-disciplinary development of ideas and research initiatives in collaboration with professional, voluntary and service user organizations.
-The Centre has direct links with relevant professional educational programmes at City, University of London, such as midwifery, health visiting, public health and child nursing, which enable the rapid transfer of research into education and healthcare practice.
+The Centre has direct links with relevant professional educational programmes at City St George's, University of London, such as midwifery, health visiting, public health and child nursing, which enable the rapid transfer of research into education and healthcare practice.

 Research group lead: Professor Christine McCourt